Restaurant Week: Neir Team top picks

-- Concourse: New in our Stapleton neighborhood, Concourse Restaurant Moderne is known as one of Denver’s top restaurants in Westword, 5280 and Zagat’s.
+- Concourse: New in our Central Park neighborhood, Concourse Restaurant Moderne is known as one of Denver’s top restaurants in Westword, 5280 and Zagat’s.
 Its Denver Restaurant Week menu, priced at $35, features four courses all made for sharing – so be sure to go with someone special.

 - El Five: It’s hard to pick which is better at El Five – its tapas or spectacular views.
 Either way you are sure to enjoy anything on its $45 menu.
 We think we might try patatas brava, shrimp and calamari al a pancha, oil poached albacore tuna and chocolate halva for dessert.

 - Il Posto: When it comes to Italian food, you can’t go wrong with Il Posto.
 We love its always-new menu, open concept kitchen and hip space.
 Its three-course Denver Restaurant Week menu is served for $35.

 - Linger: This aptly named restaurant – a place where we always want to stay a little longer – has a $35 menu consisting of appetizers, entrée and dessert.
 There are seven different entrées to choose from including vegetarian options.